Where to Discuss?

 Preface

-Goal: Separating formatting code and configuration.
+Goal: Separating the formatting code and configuration.
 Example class using simple configuration.

 After basic formatting, we can colorized the header.
 And also give border for both header and data.